Show All

 Prior to the general election, Labour politicians described the grey belt as “poor-quality scrub land, mothballed on the outskirts of towns” and “poor-quality and ugly areas.”
 That might be helpful to explain the concept, but it is also a little vague.

-Now in government, Labour have set out a more detailed definition in their proposed update to the National Planning Policy Framework.
-It tells us that the "grey belt" is:
+Now in government, Labour have set out a more detailed definition in the recently updated National Planning Policy Framework (NPPF).
+It tells us that the "grey belt" is"

 Previously Developed Land